TimonPost/quinn/docs/book/src/quinn/data-transfer.md

 | **Unidirectional Stream** | one way stream communication. | see [open_uni][open_uni] |
 | **Unreliable Messaging** | message based unreliable communication. | see [send_datagram][send_datagram] |

-Soon we will discuss this in more detail.

 ## How to Use

-You can open a new stream or read from an existing stream of data.
+You can open a new stream or read from an existing stream.
 New streams can be created with the methods [open_bi][open_bi], [open_uni][open_uni] from [Connection][Connection] type.
 An instance of this type is found in the [connection][connection] field of [NewConnection][NewConnection].
 This [NewConnection][NewConnection] stores existing streams as well.
 Lets look at some examples: